Home Repair and Do It Yourself Tips from the Natural Handyman

 If you choose not to shop locally, the local shop will go out of business.!!

-I purchased a new entry lock for my front door, but the new lock is WAY TOO BIG to fit into the old hole.
-What is the best way to enlarge the hole?
+Sometimes, the new lock you purchased won't fit into the old hole.
+Rats!!
+What's best way to enlarge the hole?

 If the old hole through the door is 2 1/8" or more, there are many entry locks that will accommodate the existing hole, such as a Schlage.
 I will walk you through the enlarging of the hole, and when I'm through, I won't think less of you if you pack up that lock you just bought and exchange it for one you can install in the existing hole!